Why Eating Chocolate Is Good for You

 You see, this compound has a chemical structure similar to marijuana, so it produces a similar, but much less powerful affect.

-Essentially, it can help provide a sense of calm, which makes it great for anyone who has mild to moderate anxiety or depression.
+Essentially, it can help provide a sense of calm, which makes it great for anyone who has nervousness and low mood.

 As Daniele Piomelli of the University of California, Irvine explains,